openfaas/faas/CONTRIBUTING.md

     There is a weekly Zoom call for any free user or customer to attend, topics are taken at the beginning of the call, and we will strive to give everyone time to talk.

-* Doesn't Open Source mean that everything is free?

-    The OpenFaaS Community Edition (CE) projects are licensed as MIT which means that you are free to use, modify and distribute the software within the terms of the license.

-    Contributions, suggestions and feedback is welcomed in the appropriate channels as outlined in this guide.
-The MIT license does not cover support for PRs, Issues, Technical Support questions, feature requests and technical support/professional services which you may require; the preceding are not free and have a cost to those providing the services.

 * What is the SLA for my Issue?

     Issues are examined, triaged and answered on a best effort basis by volunteers and community contributors.
 This means that you may receive an initial response within any time period such as: 1 minute, 1 hour, 1 day, or 1 week.
 There is no implicit meaning to the time between you raising an issue and it being answered or resolved.